Calavoow/feather-crest/README.md

 This in turn allows further traversal through the CREST API, which is closely related to the intended interaction method of CREST.

+Furthermore, there is a rate limit on the number of parallel connections, internally feather-crest limits the number of parallel connections to the maximum of 20.
+So you don't have to worry about exceeding the connection limit by setting up many parallel requests, feather-crest does that for you.

 ## Examples
 Because of static typing we can navigate the interface in a checked manner.
 A session should usually start with fetching the Root object.